Human Papilloma Virus (HPV)

 Your doctor may also do colposcopy to get a more detailed look at the surface of the cervix and vagina.
 This tube-like instrument has a light and lenses to give the doctor a magnified view of the cervix and nearby vaginal skin.
 A biopsy of abnormal cervical tissue may be necessary to look for cervical cancer.

 DNA tests can identify the specific types of HPV infection in cells taken from a woman's cervix.
 The test helps to identify women who have the types of HPV infection associated with the development of cervical cancer.

 Women ages 30 and over can opt for cervical cancer screening with HPV testing combined with a PAP smear once every 5 years (if prior PAP smears have been normal).

 Many warts disappear on their own.
 This may take one or two years.
 Others last for longer periods.

 The general recommendation is to vaccinate 11 and 12 year old girls with either vaccine.
 Girls as young as 9 years old may receive the vaccine.
 A complete series consists of three shots over 6 months.
 The same vaccine brand should be used for all three shots.
 Both vaccines are also available for older girls and young women up to age 26.

-Only Gardisil is approved to prevent genital warts.
+Only Gardasil is approved to prevent genital warts.
 It is available to males as well as females.
-The age range to receive the Gardisil for boys and men is age 9 to 26.
+The age range to receive the Gardasil for boys and men is age 9 to 26.